Tuesday, May 11, 2010

 So, in an effort to do my small part in raising awareness about this illness, here are just a few basic facts about ME/CFS:

-2. ME/CFS is a complex, multi-systemic illness, affecting the immune, endocrine, cardiovascular, autonomic, and central nervous systems.
+1. ME stands for myalgic encephalomyelitis -- a complex, multi-systemic illness affecting the immune, endocrine, cardiovascular, autonomic and central nervous systems.
 It is classified by the World Health Organization (WHO) as a neurological disease.

-4. According to the CDC, ME/CFS can be as or more debilitating than multiple sclerosis, lupus, COPD, heart failure, late stage AIDS, and end stage renal failure.
+3. Studies have shown ME/CFS can be as or more debilitating than multiple sclerosis, lupus, COPD, heart failure, late-stage AIDS and end-stage renal failure.

-Dr. Nancy Klimas, an immunologist who splits her time between ME/CFS and HIV/AIDS patients, was recently quoted in The New York Times as saying:
+Dr. Nancy Klimas, an immunologist who splits her time between ME/CFS and HIV/AIDS patients, was recently quoted as saying:

 "I can tell you, if I had to choose between the two illnesses (in 2009) I would rather have H.I.V."

-6. It has been estimated that about 25% of ME/CFS patients are fully disabled, and many of those are homebound or completely bedridden.
+5. It has been estimated that about 25% of ME/CFS patients are fully disabled, and many of those are bedridden or completely homebound.

-7. ME/CFS often has a viral and sudden onset.
+6. ME/CFS often has a viral and sudden onset.
 Many viruses have been linked to CFS, including EBV (mononucleosis), CMV and HHV-6.
-Bacterial infections have also been associated with ME/CFS, including mycoplasma and Lyme Disease.
+Bacterial infections have also been associated with the disease, including mycoplasma, Q Fever and Lyme disease.

-9. There are over 5,000 published studies showing a clear, biophysical pathogenesis in ME/CFS.
-Some abnormalities found in ME/CFS include: low natural killer cell count and activity, activated T cells, increased levels of cytokines, abnormalities in brain metabolism, mitochondrial damage, orthostatic intolerance, low blood volume, problems with oxidative phosphorylation, blocks in methylation cycles, changes in genetic expressions, glutathione depletion, oxygen toxicity/cellular hypoxia, diastolic cardiomyopathies, left ventricular dysfunction in the heart, and delayed VO2 max (maximal oxygen utilization) following exercise or exertion.
+7. There are well over 5,000 published studies showing possible physical biomarkers in ME/CFS.
+Some known abnormalities include: low natural killer cell activity, activated T cells, increased levels of cytokines, abnormalities in brain metabolism, mitochondrial damage, orthostatic intolerance, low blood volume, problems with oxidative phosphorylation, blocks in methylation cycles, changes in genetic expressions, oxygen toxicity/cellular hypoxia, left ventricular dysfunction in the heart and delayed V02 max (oxygen utilization) following exertion.

-12. Currently, there are no FDA approved treatments for ME/CFS, and there is no known cure.
+11. Currently, there are no FDA approved treatments for ME/CFS and there is no cure.

 Some things you can do to help: